debitoor/teamcity-merge/README.md

 # How to set up the TC build that merges to master and closes the associated pull request
 You need to configure a build for picking up pushes to `ready/*` branches, that merges them, runs tests and closes the associated pull request.
+The following sections describes the setting you need on your merge-TC build.

 ## General Settings
 `Limit the number of simultaneously running builds (0 — unlimited)`: Set this to `1`.
 This effectivly creates an automated queue, making sure only one merge is done to master at a time.